No events are upcoming at this time

 Programs

 The John Updike Society, which owns and operates The John Updike Childhood Home, holds programs on the life and literature of John Updike and on different aspects of the house’s rich history and inhabitants—including Howard Shilling, son of Shillington founder Samuel Shilling and one of the citizens responsible for organizing the Borough.
-Programs in the near future have included or will include an annual holiday ornament competition for Berks County students in grades K-5, readings from Updike’s “Rabbit” quartet during Banned Books Week; and on-site educational programs for school field trips.
-Contact education director Maria Lester if you are interested in working with her on a combined visit and activity/reading assignment/program, mlester@albright.edu.
+Programs have included an annual holiday ornament competition for Berks County students in grades K-5, readings from Updike’s “Rabbit” quartet during Banned Books Week, and on-site educational programs for school field trips.
+Contact director Maria Lester if you are interested in working with her on a combined visit and activity/reading assignment/program: johnupdikeeducation@gmail.com.

 Reading groups